grpc/proposal/A59-audit-logging.md

 ### Audit Condition in the HTTP Connection Manager

-As an HTTP filter chain can contain multiple RBAC filters in general.
-The typical behavior that users will expect if they want to audit on allow is audit should only happen once after the evaluation of the last RBAC filter.
-From this perspective, the audit condition could be considered as something on top of all RBAC filters and thus configured in the [HTTP Connection Manager][HttpConnectionManager proto].
+As an HTTP filter chain can contain multiple RBAC filters in general, the typical behavior that users will expect if they want to audit on allow is audit should only happen once after the evaluation of the last RBAC filter.
+The gRPC authorization policy API assumes this expectation and handles the audit condition for the users.

+In the xDS cases, however, the audit condition could be considered as something on top of all RBAC filters and thus configured in the [HTTP Connection Manager][HttpConnectionManager proto].
+We decided not to take this approach because the component managing the filter chain would have to be aware of the last RBAC filter constantly and inform it if performing the audit logging.
+In other words, this would require some heavy lifting implementation-wise which does not make too much sense for such a specicialized case as audit logging.

-However, given that xDS users normally do not craft RBACs on their own but instead rely on the control plane APIs, such as Istio Authorization Policy, it is reasonable to let the control plane handle the translation properly.
+In practice, xDS users normally do not craft RBACs on their own but instead rely on the control plane APIs, such as Istio's Authorization Policy, to apply RBAC filters to the workloads.
+Whether the control plane explicitly sets the constraint or not, the common practice is to apply at most one authorization policy to a workload.
+So it generally suffices to leave the audit condition inside individual RBACs.

-Meanwhile, configuring audit condition in individual RBACs offers the flexibility when users really want to audit events related to a particular RBAC.
+To summarize, we acknowledge the possibility of multiple log entries for the same RPC and argue this to be an uncommon scenario.
+Our APIs will not disallow such configurations but also intentionally not provide any mechanism for log entry de-duplication.

 ### Audit Log Configured In gRPC Bootstrap